chris-ml92/Matrix_P3/README.md

 ### Prerequisites

 G++ 4.8.5 with OpenMP available on the machine.
+Linux OS Preferred.

 ### Installing

 Run "compile.sh" to create all four examples.
+Run "es4" for latest tests.

 ## Authors